Geography (GEOG) Courses

 GEOG 103 Geog And Contemp Soc (3) Examines aspects of culture such as population, agriculture, industry, and religion.
 Focus on the relationships between people and their environment and resulting regional contrasts.

 GEOG 105 Geography Of United States (3) Major features of the United States.
 Emphasis on what gives character or distinctiveness to various places.

 GEOG 107 Hawaii in the Pacific (3) (lecture/other) Introduction to the geographies of Hawaiʻi and the Pacific Islands region, emphasizing indigenous world views.
 Through lecture, discussion, and web based learning, the course focuses on the historical and contemporary links between Hawaiʻi and Oceania and provides a context for understanding the people, cultures, and environments of the region.
 (Attributes: GAHP, HPP)

 GEOG 120 Weather & Climate Hawaii (3) For non-science majors and prospective science teachers.
 Basic meteorology, sun-earth-ocean-atmosphere interrelationships, weather types, seasonal changes, trade winds, clouds, rainfall, with examples drawn from the local weather and climate.
-(Same as PHYS 120) (Attributes: GAHP, GCC, HPP)
+(Same as PHYS 120) (Attributes: ALEX, GAHP, GCC, HPP)

 GEOG 201 Interp Geog Data (3) Introduction to methods of analysis and display of a variety of geographical data.
 Introduction to geographical methods, basic computer programs, concepts of computer cartography, map interpretation and design, and more advanced techniques including GIS, GPS, and remote sensing.